How to Enter Recovery Mode [All Android Models]

 • Press the Volume Up button a few times.

 • While doing that, connect the device to a PC using a USB cable.
 The LED light should change color, indicating you are in recovery mode.
+A quick check of the device model, software version, and account state usually explains why the same menu looks different on another device.

 9. Oppo/Realme: